juancarlospaco/nim-chonker/README.md

 # Requisites

-- Arch Linux, understand how Arch and pacman works.
-For Docker apply the config *before* image build.
+- Arch Linux, understand how Arch and `pacman` works.
+For Docker apply the config *before image build*.

 # Contribute without Coding